Indiana eviction assistance and homeless prevention programs.

 ESG is a fairly unique housing program in that it provides direct financial assistance for a variety of expenses.
 In addition, the agencies that administer this throughout Indiana also offer case management services and other support in an effort to assist those who are struggling.
 If an applicant is currently homeless, grants can also be used to an effort to quickly re-house and stabilize the individual.
 Other uses of the government funding can include to operate shelters or for the creation of case management services.

 While funding is limited, potential financial assistance to qualified low income applicants includes some or all of the following.
 The non-profits may have short-term rental assistance, housing relocation, and loans or funds to pay a security deposit.
-However other aid is also administered.
+However other financial aid as well as general case management services is also administered.

 There will also be stabilization services offered by case managers.
 This can include budgeting classes, credit repair, assistance in job searches and much more.
 If the applicant is facing eviction due to unpaid electric or water bills, then grants may be issued for utility bill payment assistance.